Anson2251/vibe-cpc/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 license.

 ## Acknowledgments

 Based on the Cambridge International AS & A Level Computer Science 9618 pseudocode specification.

-This project is a testing codebase for vibe coding, and it is not intended for production use.
+This project is an experimental project for vibe coding, and is not intended for production use.

-Cooperated with GLM-4.5.
+Cooperated with GLM-4.5 & GPT-5.3-Codex.